Since May 2013, Victoria has been an official ambassador for UK based, international charity Lepra.

 Before writing novels Victoria was a successful travel journalist.
 On that first visit, her initial idea had been to write a piece for one of the Sunday newspapers, but after fifteen minutes wandering around the abandoned village on the island, she decided to tell the story in fiction instead.

 The resulting novel tells the story of a family beset by two cases of leprosy in the 1930s and 50s, before the cure was found.
-In the 1930s, Eleni, a school teacher in the village opposite the leper colony, catches the disease, probably from a pupil.
+In the 1930s, Eleni, a school teacher in the village opposite the leprosy colony, catches the disease, probably from a pupil.
 As the pair are exiled to Spinalonga, we see how her husband and two daughters cope in her absence, one of whom will also succumb to the disease some fifteen years later.

 Victoria explores the shame and stigma of the disease through these characters and their lives and love affairs in a family saga stretching to present day London.